pywbem/pywbem/docs/intro.rst

      Sockets through its :class:`~pywbem.PegasusUDSConnection` subclass of
      :class:`~pywbem.WBEMConnection`.

+   - Starting with version 1.0.0, pywbem no longer supports the `Local` authentication scheme of OpenPegasus, which is a password-less local authorization.

 2. `SFCB (Small Footprint CIM Broker) <https://sourceforge.net/projects/sblim/files/sblim-sfcb/>`_

    - Pywbem supports a connection to an SFCB server using Unix Domain